bmthanh/rent_prediction/README.txt

-This is a small project demonstrating the use of machine learning regression techniques for predicting the housing price.
+This is a small project demonstrating the use of machine learning regression techniques for predicting the rent with respect to the housing size and location.

 The python script describe 6 steps of a data science project:
 1) Retrieving the data